13205 W. Washington Blvd, Los Angeles, CA

 No, not usually.
 If your therapist is mindful and experienced they will work up to your individual capacity for pressure.
 For example if you’ve just ran a marathon they know you can’t take a lot of pressure on your legs.
 If they see you wincing or resisting their strokes, they know to back off.
 But sometimes individuals develop knots, contractures, or trigger points that require stronger bodywork and may cause discomfort.
 If this is the case, the therapist and client communicate about pain levels, working together to make the session as productive as possible, as pain free as can be.
 But all of this aside, a typical Sports Massage is a pleasurable experience, not a painful one.

-No, absolutely not.
+Yes!
+There are different kinds of Sports Massages.
+Make sure to communicate with your therapist and inform them of your event.
+If your big race or game is within 42 hours, you will receive Pre-race massage rather than Deep work.
 Deep work is reserved for conditions and issues that call for it.
-It’s typical to be sore for several days after a deep Sports Massage.
-That would interfere with an athletic event or competition.
+It’s typical to be sore for several days (up to 42 hours) after a Deep Sports Massage.
 A pre-event Sports Massage would be the right choice before a race.
 Pre-event Sports Massage boosts circulation and flexibility.
-It leaves muscles relaxed and ready for action.
+It leaves muscles relaxed but ready for action.
 Pre-event massage can help prevent muscle and tendon injuries and improve performance.
+While Post-event massage is given after your event and will flush out lactic acid, reduce muscle soreness and promote faster healing.

 Yes.
 Contraindications are conditions when you should not be massaged.
 The most common condition among athletes is that of an acute injury or inflammation.
-Usually the first 72 hours after an injury are the acute stage.
-After the swelling and pain begin to diminish, massage is indicated.
+Usually the first 72 hours after an injury is the acute stage.
+After the swelling and pain begin to diminish, massage is recommended.
 A partial list of contraindications are: fever, vascular conditions, severe heart disease, contagious skin conditions, inflammation, abrasions, cuts, hematomas, cancer, neuritis, recent surgery, infectious diseases, diabetes with vascular dysfunction, fractures, and acute injury.
 There are too many possible conditions to list here so it is your responsibility to alert the therapist of any medical condition or injury before a massage begins.
 Some conditions are localized so massage may take place except in the affected area.
+Always consult with your doctor prior to starting any new program after an injury or surgery.

 Yes.
 We have both male and female associates at LA Sports Massage.
 All of our therapists have excellent skills, but we do understand that people have preferences so we respect that.